 A Comcast agent named ‘Jeremy’ called TOR an illegal service as its usage is against company’s policy.

-Comcast’s agents have been asking their customers about the websites which they have been accessing using TOR or a VPN.
+Comcast’s agents have been asking their customers about the websites which they have been accessing using VPN for Tor.
 Comcast justified this demand by saying that the people who are using such services are doing something which is not-so-legal and they have the right to suspend, terminate or fine the customer.

 There biggest concern is; how did Comcast find out that their customers are using TOR?
 This means that Comcast has been monitoring their customer’s internet activity.
 This basically throws customer’s privacy out of the window.
 With advent of the termination of Net Neutrality this will only add more fuel to the already blazing fire.
 The numbers which were stated above will only rise and Comcast is going to have its hands full.